NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

 ### Select the newly discoverd host from the widget

+### On the Discovered host view select the action "Provision" and then "Create Host"

 ### On the Host tab name it "discovery" and select the Environment "production", Puppet CA "foreman.localdomain" and Puppet Master "foreman.localdomain"